wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/cdn-websites-with-cdn.md

 	This constructor tells ASP.NET bundling and minification to render individual script files when debugged locally, but use the specified CDN address to access the script in question.
 However, note two important characteristics with this carefully crafted CDN URL:

-	- The origin for this CDN URL is `http://<yourSiteName>.chinacloudsites.cn/bundles/jquery?v=<W.X.Y.Z>`, which is actually the virtual directory of the script bundle in your Web application.
+	- The origin for this CDN URL is `http://<yourSiteName>.chinacloudsites.cn/bundles/jquery?v=<W.X.Y.Z>`, which is actually the virtual directory of the script bundle in your web site.
 	- Since you are using CDN constructor, the CDN script tag for the bundle no longer contains the automatically generated version string in the rendered URL.
 You must manually generate a unique version string every time the script bundle is modified to force a cache miss at your Azure CDN.
 At the same time, this unique version string must remain constant through the life of the deployment to maximize cache hits at your Azure CDN after the bundle is deployed.
 	- The query string v=<W.X.Y.Z> pulls from *Properties\AssemblyInfo.cs* in your ASP.NET project.
 You can have a deployment workflow that includes incrementing the assembly version every time you publish to Azure.
 Or, you can just modify *Properties\AssemblyInfo.cs* in your project to automatically increment the version string every time you build, using the wildcard character '*'.
 For example: